kubernetes-retired/go-open-service-broker-client/docs/README.md

 ### Deprovisioning an instance

-To deprovision a service instance, call the `DeprovisionInstance` method:
+To deprovision a service instance, call the `DeprovisionInstance` method.

 Key points: